Java Threads Interview Questions – 1

 Runnable interface, and provide a

-run method to fulfil the interface.
+run method to fullfil the interface.
 This combination of interface and inheritance means that runnable implementations can be very minor extensions of existing classes, as in the example below…

 A: The static utility method